female hands holding perfume sample paper

 Curing refers to the chemical process in which a material hardens.
 It can occur because of cross links forming between polymer chains.
 Other possible ways a material can harden include exposure to heat or UV light, and with the addition of special chemicals.

 Different glues have different curing processes.
-For example, cyanoacrylate glues cure almost instantly the moment they come into contact with a surface.
+For example, cyanoacrylate adhesives cure almost instantly the moment they come into contact with a surface.
 PUR glues, however, will only cure when they come into contact with moisture.

 mechanic